Academics. Special Areas of Study

-Dartmouth offers a number of options, including taking the junior year at the Dartmouth’s Thayer School of Engineering, senior year at Bowdoin, and a fifth year of engineering at Dartmouth.
+Dartmouth offers a number of options, including taking the junior year at the Dartmouth Thayer School of Engineering, senior year at Bowdoin, and a fifth year of engineering at Dartmouth.

 The student successfully completing the Columbia, Maine, or Caltech program earns a bachelor of science degree from the engineering school and a bachelor of arts degree from Bowdoin, both conferred at the end of their fifth year.
 For the Dartmouth program, the engineering courses are used as transfer credits to complete the Bowdoin degree, conferred after the fourth year.
 The Dartmouth engineering degree is conferred upon successful completion of a fifth year in engineering at Dartmouth.

-Once a student decides to pursue a dual degree, the student must receive departmental permission and then meet with the Associate Registrar and submit a declaration of intent to pursue this program to the registrar’s office when applying to the subsequent institution.
+Once a student decides to pursue a dual degree, the student must receive departmental permission and then meet with the associate registrar and submit a declaration of intent to pursue this program to the Office of the Registrar when applying to the subsequent institution.

 Finally, students may also apply as regular transfer students into any nationally recognized engineering program, earning only a degree from that engineering institution.

-These programs are coordinated by Associate Dean Barry Logan, with assistance from representatives from each natural science department, including Professor William Barker in the Department of Mathematics, Professor Stephen Majercik in the Department of Computer Science, and Professor Dale Syphers and Laboratory Instructor Gary Miers in the Department of Physics and Astronomy.
+These programs are coordinated by Corey Colwill, assistant director for the Center for Co-Curricular Opportunities, with assistance from representatives from each natural science department, including Professor William Barker in the Department of Mathematics, Professor Stephen Majercik in the Department of Computer Science, and Professor Dale Syphers and Laboratory Instructor Gary Miers in the Department of Physics and Astronomy.
 Curricular requirements for engineering dual-degree options vary by program.
 It is important for students to get advising about the program early in their career at Bowdoin to plan a course of study that will satisfy major and distribution requirements.
-Students interested in these programs should contact Barry Logan or seek out the representative in the department/program of their intended major.
+Students interested in these programs should contact Corey Colwill.

 Bowdoin participates with Columbia University in an accelerated interdisciplinary program in legal education.
 Under the terms of this program, Bowdoin students may apply to begin the study of law after three years at Bowdoin.
-Students who successfully complete the requirements for the J.D. at Columbia also receive an A.B. from Bowdoin.
-Students interested in the Columbia program should meet with Professor Richard E. Morgan during their first year at Bowdoin to plan a course of study that will satisfy major and distribution requirements.
-In addition, the student must: meet with the Associate Registrar once departmental permission is received and submit a declaration of intent to pursue this program to the registrar’s office when applying to Columbia University.
+Students who successfully complete the requirements for the JD at Columbia also receive an AB from Bowdoin.
+Students interested in the Columbia program should meet with Professor Allen Springer during their first year at Bowdoin to plan a course of study that will satisfy major and distribution requirements.
+In addition, the student must meet with the associate registrar once departmental permission is received and submit a declaration of intent to pursue this program to the Office of the Registrar when applying to Columbia University.